 On the other side of the river it was in Tim Venning’s light blue Triumph 2000.
 Actually Dr Dick Venning’s Triumph, but ours for the night – ‘borrowed!’
 Tim behind the wheel, laughing his head off as we roared around in a cloud of dust late at night, drifting sideways most of the time.

 We were good kids all in all though, of course.
 Nostalgia makes it ‘naughtiness,’ ‘mischief.’
 Nowadays people would slate the ‘Hooliganism Of The Youth Of Today!’
 Maybe adults did then?
 Tut tut, how wrong they were . . and are.

 atletiekbaan – 440 yard athletic track – a cinder track

-moerse big bloekom stump – huge ‘blue gum’ eucalyptus log or stump – about half a metre to a metre in diameter and three to five metres long.
+moerse big bloekom stump – huge ‘blue gum’ eucalyptus log or stump – over half a metre in diameter and three to five metres long.
 If we’d hit it, the SAAB would have been moertoe

 moertoe – varktap

 Ek sal hierdie bliksems wys! – I’ll show them!
 Ha! he missed!
 We were too rats